DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/implementation.md

 ## Connecting with Lavalink

 We are now ready to connect to the server.
 Call the Lavalink extension's connect method and pass the configuration.
 Make sure to call this **after** your Discord client connects.
-Assign the connection to your `LavalinkNode`.
+This can be called either directly after your client's connect method or in your client's ready event.

 ```csharp
 LavalinkNode = await Lavalink.ConnectAsync(lavalinkConfig);